 After joining Max Higbee Center as a Recreation Leader in July 2017, Alyssa knew she had found the opportunity to strengthen community resilience for which she had been searching.
 She has been a community supporter of Max Higbee Center for many years, primarily through volunteering with April Brew's Day, and is excited to support MHC through her role as Program Director.
-Alyssa is currently enrolled in an MS degree in Resilient & Sustainable Communities; she also holds an interdisciplinary Bachelor’s Degree from Fairhaven College at Western Washington University and an Assistive Technology Applications Certificate from California State University Northridge, both of which she pursued after her fantastic interdisciplinary Bachelor's degree experience in Bellingham's very own Fairhaven College.
-Alyssa is passionate about working with people of all abilities to facilitate access, success, and an equitable, joyful, and sustainable community.
-Her and her partner enjoy spending down time on her mini farm, slow hiking with her rescue dog, and staying up too late reading good books.
+Alyssa holds an MS degree in Resilient & Sustainable Communities and an Assistive Technology Applications Certificate from California State University Northridge, both of which she pursued after her fantastic interdisciplinary Bachelor's degree experience in Bellingham's very own Fairhaven College.
+Alyssa is passionate about working with people to facilitate access, success, and an equitable, joyful, and sustainable community.
+She enjoys spending down time on her mini farm, slow hiking with her rescue dog, and staying up too late reading good books.

 Doug has been working at the Max Higbee Center since June of 2015, but this isn't his first rodeo.
 Years ago Doug was told that he could go to the zoo if he came and volunteered at a camp for children with special needs.
 Although he thought he'd be volunteering for one day, he instead spent seven summers there, eventually even working as the camp director.
 After getting an English degree from WWU, he continued working with people with disabilities, this time in the Bellingham School District.
 After working as a substitute, he found a job for a few years as a paraeducator in the Life Skills classrooms at Sehome High School, where he also volunteered as a JV baseball coach.
 In his spare time, Doug enjoys running when he finally talks himself into it, reading, and paying way too much attention to the Mariners for how bad they usually are.
 His favorite part about the Max Higbee Center is getting into conversations with members, especially conversations that make him or the members laugh.